Diary entries

 Rachmaninoff's role: Solo Pianist

-Notes: Satina does not record which etudes by Chopin, Rachmaninoff, Schumann or Rubinstein were played in this interesting program, but has speculated that the work by Scriabin was probably op.
+Notes: Satina did not record which etudes by Chopin, Rachmaninoff, Schumann or Rubinstein were played in this interesting program, but speculated that the work by Scriabin was probably op.
 8, no. 12, in D sharp minor.
+The details for the Chopin etudes were provided for the concert in Buffalo on November 18, and were possibly the same at this concert.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 November 16 1919